Benno-K/PublicScripts/README.md

 from a website.
 Because the website was redesigned witb some tool, it becsme quite complex and it's HTML is hard to read and understand.
-Somehow I managed to figure out how retrieve the URL of the cartoon image for a specific date and for today.
+Somehow I managed to figure out how to retrieve the URL of the cartoon image for a specific date and for today.

 Intended to run daily.
 Don't
 run before 08:45 CET, the cartoon isn't available much earlier, otherwise you get yesterdays cartoon.

+>
+Usage: /usr/local/bin/nonsequitur [-M] [-d YYYY/MM/DD ]
+-M  do not send mail
+-d  specify a specific date to download
+-o  once a day (no download, if called repeatedly and file exists)